 The most convenient and popular way to reach Ko Phi Phi is by ferry.
 The journey takes around two hours and the ferries are decently comfortable.

-Most of them have a similar layout, with a sundeck (to take in the views) and an air conditioned cabin or two, where you can buy snacks, drinks and enjoy a film played out on the tv – mine was Jumanai in case you were wondering…
+Most of them have a similar layout, with a sundeck (to take in the views) and an air-conditioned cabin or two, where you can buy snacks, drinks, and enjoy a film played out on the TV – mine was Jumanai in case you were wondering…

-From this, it’s easy to see why traveling by ferry tends to come out on top when Thailand island hopping.
+From this, it’s easy to see why travelling by ferry tends to come out on top when Thailand island hopping.
 I for one have no complaints!
 However, you could also opt to book a private speedboat transfer.
-Although more expensive, speedboats are obviously much quicker and an excellent option if you’re traveling in a bigger group!
+Although more expensive, speedboats are much quicker and an excellent option if you’re traveling in a bigger group!
 More than this, the departure and drop-off points will be much more flexible.

 For ferries, all boats leave Phuket from Rassada Pier (which is located about an hour from Patong) and arrive at Tonsai Village in Koh Phi Phi.